-S_1 interfaces are present only on D-ONUs with external PHY interfaces operating as CMCI, MI or MU.
-An S_1 interface on an S-ONU MAY be hardwired to an eDOCSIS device and be an LCI interface.
+The S interface represents the customer interfaces in the DPoE Network on D-ONUs.
+An S interface is present on D-ONUs with external PHY interfaces operating as CMCI, MI or MU.
+An S interface MAY also be hardwired to an eDOCSIS device (e.g., an LCI) or as an internal control interface (such as an [802.3] GMII or XGMII interface implemented in the form of a SERDES).
 Specifications for provisioning ports to operate as MI or MU are in [DPoE-MEFv2.0].
 Specifications for provisioning ports to operate as CMCI are in [DPoE-MULPIv2.0].

-7.3.1.8 LCI Interface
+7.3.1.7 LCI Interface

 The LCI interface is equivalent to an eDOCSIS Logical CPE Interface (LCI) as described in [eDOCSIS].
-An S_1 interface connected to an eDOCSIS device such as an eDVA, eRouter, or DSG is always an LCI interface.
+An S interface connected to an eDOCSIS device such as an eDVA, eRouter, or DSG is always an LCI interface.